LucDuponcheelAtGitHub/mathProblems/README.md

 The ratio of the lenghts of the sides of the blue rectangle is `sqrt(2)` (cfr.
 A4 paper).

-The size of the angle between the green lines, through the point on the ellipse and a focus of the ellipse, is, as indicated, `π/3` (`60` degrees).
+The size of the angle between the green lines, through the point on the ellipse and a focuses of the ellipse, is, as indicated, `π/3` (`60` degrees).

-What is size of the angle between the green slope through the point on the ellipse and the horizontal line (not shown) through the focuses of the ellipse?
+*What is size of the angle between the green slope through the point on the* *ellipse and the horizontal line (not shown) through the focuses of the ellipse?*

 The answer, as you can guess from the picture, is `π/4` (`45` degrees`).

-*Can you derive it?*
+*Can you derive the property?*

-The same property holds, of course, for the point (not shown) on the ellipse which is symmetric w.r.t. the middle point (not shown) of the ellipse.
+The same property holds, of course, for the point (not shown) on the ellipse which is symmetric w.r.t. the center (not shown) of the ellipse.

 Many other interesting properties follow from this property.

 For example: the lenghts of the two blue dashed lines are equal.

+Maybe you can think of other interesting properties, perhaps by drawing extra lines.

-I have implemented the derivation of a solution (for the symmetric point).
+I have implemented a derivation of the property(for the symmetric point).

-I also tested the correctness of the derivations and the obtained values.
+I also tested the correctness of the derivation and the obtained values.

 ```scala
 sbt:specialEllipse> test